Phonic-Co/phonic-node/README.md

 });
 ```

-## Release a new version to npm
+## Publish a new version on npm

 1. `bunx changeset`
 2. `git add .`
 3. `git commit -m "Add changeset"`
 4. `git push`

-Git action will run and create a PR.
+This should trigger the `publish` github workflow that will create a Pull Request named "Version Packages".
-Once this PR is merged, the new version will be released to npm.
+Once this Pull Request is merged, the new version will be published on npm.

 ## License